ehazlett/shipyard/readme.md

 # Shipyard
 Shipyard is a web UI for http://docker.io

+# Help
+To report issues please use [Github](https://github.com/ehazlett/shipyard/issues)

+There is also an IRC channel setup on Freenode:  `irc.freenode.net` `#shipyard`

 To run the latest version on port 8000:

 `docker run -p :8000 ehazlett/shipyard`